 Even though insects do not have a closed circulatory system with veins and arteries, most insects typically have a tube-like heart.
 These researchers found that the grasshopper’s heart rate would slow when head-down and beat faster when head-up, thus providing more evidence to point to insects’ systems not only being affected by gravity but having active, physiological responses to compensate for gravity’s effects, contrary to scientific prediction.

 “We have multiple indicators pointing to the grasshoppers responding to its body orientation,” Socha said, also an affiliate faculty member in Virginia Tech’s biological sciences and mechanical engineering departments.
-“They respond physiologically to its orientation relative to gravity and have mechanisms inside its body to be able to deal with it.
+“They respond physiologically to their orientation relative to gravity and have mechanisms inside their body to be able to deal with it.
 Grasshoppers are able to change their heart rate, respiratory rate, and functionally compartmentalize their bodies to control pressure.”

 Reference: “Physiological responses to gravity in an insect” by Jon F. Harrison, Khaled Adjerid, Anelia Kassi, C. Jaco Klok, John M. VandenBrooks, Meghan E. Duell, Jacob B. Campbell, Stav Talal, Christopher D. Abdo, Kamel Fezzaa, Hodjat Pendar and John J. Socha, 13 January 2020, Proceedings of the National Academy of Sciences.